-Hedge Fund Guru Ray Dalio Reveals His Closely-Guarded Workplace Secrets
+Hedge Fund Guru Ray Dalio Reveals His Closely Guarded Workplace Secrets

 If you want thinking people, these principles can work for you.
 If you do it, it’s so fabulous, it cuts through all the bullshit.
 If people put all of that on the table, if you have thoughtful disagreement, and you build better relationships.

-At a McDonald’s, you would decide, who is that ideal meritocracy among?
+At a McDonald’s, you would decide, who is that idea meritocracy among?
 Is it 25 people, 250, 2500?
-What is that circle of an ideal meritocracy?
+What is that circle of an idea meritocracy?

 FC: How can these principles apply in Silicon Valley, where in recent years the headlines have been full of stories about overvaluations, immature bros, hype, impractical ideas?